vincentokoth/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * Returns True if c is lowercase
 * Returns False otherwise
 * Without importing any module or using str.upper() and str.isupper()

+[8-uppercase.py](./8-uppercase.py): A function that prints a string in uppercase followed by a new line.
+* Using no more than 2 print functions with string format
+* using only one loop
+* Without importing any module or using str.upper() and str.isupper()

+[9-print_last_digit.py](./9-print_last_digit.py): A function that prints the last digit of a number.
+* Returns the value of the last digit
+* Doesn't import any module